beinborn/brain-lang/README.md

 # Encoding fMRI Data
 This repository contains code for evaluating language--brain encoding experiments.
 The experiments are described in our paper:
-   * Lisa Beinborn, Samira Abnar, Rochelle Choenni (2019): [Robust evaluation of language--brain encoding experiments] (TODO: add arxiv link)
+   * Lisa Beinborn, Samira Abnar, Rochelle Choenni (2019): [Robust evaluation of language--brain encoding experiments](TODO: add arxiv link)
 # Reader
 We provide readers for four datasets:
-* The [Words Data] (http://www.cs.cmu.edu/~fmri/science2008/data.html) by Mitchell et al. (2008)
+* The [Words Data](http://www.cs.cmu.edu/~fmri/science2008/data.html) by Mitchell et al. (2008)
-* The [Alice Data] (https://sites.lsa.umich.edu/cnllab/2016/06/11/data-sharing-fmri-timecourses-story-listening/) by Brennan et al. (2016)
+* The [Alice Data](https://sites.lsa.umich.edu/cnllab/2016/06/11/data-sharing-fmri-timecourses-story-listening/) by Brennan et al. (2016)
-* The  [Harry Potter Data] (https://drive.google.com/file/d/0By_8Ci8eoDI4Q3NwUEFPRExIeG8/view) by Wehbe et al. (2018)
+* The  [Harry Potter Data](https://drive.google.com/file/d/0By_8Ci8eoDI4Q3NwUEFPRExIeG8/view) by Wehbe et al. (2018)
 * The [Stories Data] by Dehghani et al. (2017)

 # Language Models
 We provide a class to add a language model and implementations for querying an Elmo model (Peters et al. (2018)) and a random language model .

 # Mapping Model
 * The mapping model is standard ridge regression.